Understanding Surgical Site Infections in New Jersey

 What is a Surgical Site Infection (SSI)?

 The Agency for Healthcare Research and Quality (AHRQ) reports that over 10 million patients undergo inpatient surgery each year in the United States, which accounts for over 25 percent of all hospital stays.
 Among these patients, between 2 percent and 4 percent experience surgical site infections.
 The data suggests that surgical site infections are among the leading sources of preventable complications following surgical procedures.
-While the majority of these infections can be effectively treated with antibiotics, they can also escalate severely, causing further complications, sepsis, and even death.
+While the majority of these infections can be effectively treated with antibiotics, they can also escalate severely, causing further complications.
+For example, SSIs can turn into sepsis, a blood infection with serious consequences like organ failure.
 According to the AHRQ, surgical site infections are the prevailing cause of hospital readmissions after operations.
 Worse yet, about 3 percent of people who undergo surgery and subsequently contract an infection in the vicinity of the operative site ultimately die.
+In these cases, what begins as a surgical infection causes an untimely death.

 Common Surgeries Resulting in Surgical Site Infection